Valentine’s Day is right around the corner and that means thoughts of romance, hearts and special gifts for loved ones.

 Also, imagine how unique and attractive these bags would look at your next cookie exchange or school fundraising event.

-There's no reason why you can't sell homemade doggie treats at a bake sale.
-Buyers would love it.
+There’s no reason why you can’t sell homemade doggie treats at a bake sale.
+I think customers would love it.